thingsym/multi-device-switcher/readme.txt

 For more information about the Multi Device Switcher Command, see `wp help multi-device <SUBCOMMANDS>`.

 == Changelog ==

+= 1.8.6 =
+* update japanese translation
+* update pot
+* fix relative path in the argument of load_plugin_textdomain function
+* the "_doing_it_wrong" warning, which has appeared in WordPress 6.7 and later[#15]
+* update github workflows
+* add Known bugs section to document
+* add phpunit-legacy job
+* ci support php 8.0 later

 = 1.8.5 =
 * add phpcs job to ci